davidwoody/Stripe-Easy-for-Meteor/README.md

 ### StripeEasy.config(obj)

-Easily add CSS classes to the inputs by passing `{inputClasses: "input-lg custom-class-name"}`to the StripeEasy.config function.
+Easily add CSS classes to the inputs and error div by passing `{inputClasses: "input-lg custom-class-name", errorClasses: 'class-name'}`to the StripeEasy.config function.

 ### Errors

 If an error occurs when a user is attempting to subscribe (i.e. incorrect credit card number) the error is stored in the session variable `stripeEasyError`.
 You can access this via `Session.get('stripeEasyError')`.

+If `stripeEasyInputs` is being used, an alert will be shown to the user if there is a `stripeEasyError`.
+Test an error out by using one of the defined error card numbers on [Stripe](https://stripe.com/docs/testing).

 ### Plays nicely with Bootstrap and Font-Awesome

-Has bootstrap error class validation built into the inputs on blur, and also adds icons when bootstrap and font-awesome are added to your project.
+Has bootstrap error class validation built into the `stripeEasyInputs` on blur, and also adds icons when bootstrap and font-awesome are added to your project.

 ## TODO